 - 1 cup boiling water

-Preheat oven to 350°.
-Spray two 9" round cake pans with non-stick spray.
+- Preheat the oven to 350°F. Spray two 9" round cake pans with non-stick spray.
 Place a piece of parchment paper in the bottom of each pan.
 Spray parchment.

-Divide batter between two pans.
-Bake at 350° for 35-40 minutes or until toothpick inserted in center comes out clean.
+- Divide batter between two pans.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.

 Coconut Pecan Frosting

-Let cool for about 10 minutes, then stir in the vanilla, coconut, and pecans.
-Cool completely before frosting cake.
+- Let cool for about 10 minutes, then stir in the vanilla, coconut, and pecans.
+Refrigerate for at least 30 minutes before adding to cake.